Ceelog/phpdoc-en/src/language/operators/comparison.md

 > **Note**:
 >
-> It is recommended that you avoid "stacking" ternary expressions.
+> It is recommended to avoid "stacking" ternary expressions.
 PHP's
 > behaviour when using more than one ternary operator within a single
-> statement is non-obvious:
+> statement is non-obvious compared to other languages.
+Indeed prior to
+> PHP 8.0.0, ternary expressions were evaluated from left to right,
+> instead of right to left like most other programming languages.
 >
 > **Example \#4 Non-obvious Ternary Behaviour**
 >